1856: The Preaching of Sojourner Truth and the Caning of Charles Sumner

 The caning brought into clear focus the shifting views of masculinity and democracy as a result of the ongoing debates around the enslavement of African Americans.
 Northern representatives became increasingly uncomfortable with what they perceived to be “barbaric” attacks on “the very fabric of American democracy” as represented in the caning of the senator (Sinha, 2003, p.
 235).
 Southerners were aghast that men such as Sumner were arguing that ideal of democracy were applicable to African Americans (p.
 235).

-Appealing to a Vision of Freedom
+2: A Vision of Freedom

 Throughout these growing tensions, “African-American abolitionists sought to redefine the public discourse on democracy in antebellum America by arguing that racial discrimination and slavery were contrary to American notions of natural rights and representative democracy” (Sinha, p.
 236).